Start9Labs/documentation/site/source/diy/index.rst

 ===
 DIY
 ===
 Here you will find guidelines for building your own Start9 server!
 Currently, StartOS is known to work well on the Raspberry Pi and on **most** x86_64 platforms (desktops, laptops, mini PCs, servers, and virtual machines).
-ARM builds are also available, but are relativey untested.
+ARM builds are also available, but are relatively untested.

 Motivation
 ----------